andrewn6/arduinosensor/README.md

 # arduinosensor
-Just a little arduino project with a sensor and a 16x2 lcd to show the distance of an object.
+Arduino project to show the distance of an object with a sensor/display :D
 # Tools and Software used:

 - [lcd display]()